farewell, gentoo dev

 In this specific example is how many variables should user override in

-override?
+maybe HOST_CC?
+How about CHOST override?
 Should it affect CC

-automatically or user also has to specify CC
+automatically or user also has to specify CC?

 My opinion is seemingly very simple: for native builds ${CHOST}-gcc